JoshPaulie/nexar/docs/client-features/rate-limiting.md

 - **20 requests per 1 second**
 - **100 requests per 2 minutes**

-These are the standard Riot API limits for most applications.
+These are the standard Riot API limits for most personal applications.

 ## Basic Usage